particle-iot/docs/src/content/tutorials/asset-tracking/tracker-eval-tutorials.md

 - Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1, or 3.0.0 or later, Tracker, and your device.
 - Run **Particle: Compile and Flash**.

 Be sure to target 1.5.4-rc.1, or 3.0.0 or later, for your build.
-The 2.0.x LTS versions of Device OS does not have Tracker support.
+The 2.0.x LTS versions of Device OS do not have Tracker support.
 There will be versions of 3.0.x released concurrently with 2.0.x releases.

 ### Add the libraries